Children's Hospital is part of the UPMC family.

 An appendectomy refers to the removal of the appendix.
 The inflammation and infection of the appendix is the most common cause of emergency surgery in children.
-At Children's Hospital of Pittsburgh of UPMC, our surgeons perform about 500 appendectomies every year, and nearly all of them -- more than 99 percent -- are done using minimally invasive techniques.
+At UPMC Children's Hospital of Pittsburgh, our surgeons perform about 500 appendectomies every year, and nearly all of them -- more than 99 percent -- are done using minimally invasive techniques.

 A resection is the partial removal of an organ or other part of the body.
 Bowel resections frequently are done using minimally invasive methods.